openstack/octavia/doc/source/admin/guides/upgrade.rst

 #.
 Optional: Make a backup of the database.

 #.
 Upgrade all Octavia control plane nodes to the next release.
+Remember to
+   also upgrade library dependencies (e.g. octavia-lib).
+If upgrading Octavia from distribution packages, your system package manager is expected to handle this automatically.

 #.
 Verify that all configuration option names are up-to-date with latest
    Octavia version.
 For example, pay special attention to deprecated